Software Guide4 min read

 • Single ventilation system

-• Draws a constant supply of fresh air through the front of a cage using a filter and air pump
+• Draw a constant supply of fresh air through the front of a cage using a filter and air pump

 A diagram of a computer